argoproj/argo-events/docs/eventsources/setup/gcp-pub-sub.md

 1. Inspect the event-source pod logs to make sure it was able to subscribe to the topic.

-1. Create the sensor by running the following command,
+1. Create the sensor by running the following command.

     ```sh
     kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/gcp-pubsub.yaml